Aaron Sorkin's Insane Suggestion that Democrats Nominate Mitt Romney is the Only Excuse I Need to Rerun This Piece on Studio 60 on the Sunset Strip

 When Studio 60 on the Sunset Strip and 30 Rock premiered, the consensus seemed to be that the Tina Fey–created workplace comedy about the zany goings-on at a Saturday Night Live–like sketch show stumbled out of the gate while Aaron Sorkin’s much-hyped drama soared.

 When the shows ended their respective runs, history had rendered a much different verdict.
-30 Rock was rightly hailed as one of the best and most influential television comedies of all time, a whip-smart show-biz satire that forever changed the look and feel and pace of sitcoms, while Studio 60 on the Sunset Strip went down as one of television’s most spectacular disasters.
+30 Rock was rightly hailed as one of the best and most influential television comedies of all time, a whip-smart show-biz satire that forever changed the look, feel, and pace of sitcoms, while Studio 60 on the Sunset Strip went down as one of television’s most spectacular disasters.

 Studio 60 on the Sunset Strip began and ended its brief, unfortunate tenure while I was employed as a staff writer for the entertainment section of The Onion.
 I was, therefore, in a privileged place to judge the accuracy of its portrayal of the art and craft of comedy.